 A doctor may consider screening women for HPV if any of the following are present:

-HPV can cause genital warts or cervical cancer.
-A sample of vaginal discharge, obtained with a swab, is used for this test.
+HPV can cause genital warts and may increase the risk of cervical cancer.
+A sample of vaginal discharge, obtained with a swab, is used for the HPV test.
 Normal results of an HPV test indicate that cervical cancer and precancerous conditions are highly unlikely.
 For women at high risk of HPV infection, the HPV test can be done at the same time as a Pap test.
 If results of a Pap test and an HPV test are normal in women older than 30, neither test needs to be repeated for at least 3 years.

 Occasionally, more extensive diagnostic procedures are needed.